michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-06-11-HSA-excess.md

 4. Adjust your next year's contribution amount so that the total does not exceed the limit.
 5. Deduct the excess contributions in the following year, up to the amount that fits the maximum limit.

-#### Option 3: Correct the contribution
+#### Option 3: Actual withdrawal

-The third option is to contact your HSA trustee and have them correct the contribution.
-This is the most straightforward option, but it may also be the most time-consuming and costly.
+The third option is to contact your HSA trustee to have the excess plus earnings withdrawn.
+This is the most straightforward option, but it may also be the most time-consuming, and sometimes costly as some HSA trustees charge a fee for the service.

 #### Which option is right for you?